taofeekatbalogun/Medical-No-show-Dashboard/README.md

-# 📊 Appointment No-Show Analysis
+# 📊 Medical Appointment-No-Show Analysis

 This project analyzes medical appointment attendance in Brazil using a public dataset.
 The focus is on identifying patterns behind missed appointments using Excel.